You are invited to apply for the Shimon-Peres-Prize 2019 until March 31, 2019. In order to apply, please fill out our online form in English.

 Shimon Peres spoke fondly of Germany’s leaders and the importance of bilateral relations and cooperation between Israel and Germany.
 In 2010, he memorably gave a moving address as President of Israel to the Bundestag in which he proclaimed that “We believed, and continue to believe, that the new Germany will do whatever needs to be done to ensure that the Jewish state will never again have to fight for its survival alone.”

-Peres always looked to the future and would be delighted to see that his vision for a prosperous relationship between Germany and Israel is being recognized through increased bilateral cooperation and the promotion of shared values like peace, tolerance and innovation between the countries.
+Peres always looked to the future and would be delighted to see that his vision for a prosperous relationship between Germany and Israel is being realized through increased bilateral cooperation and the promotion of shared values like peace, tolerance and innovation between the countries.